 The Miniature Dachshund (pronounced: US /ˈdɑːkshʊnt/ DAHKS-huunt or US /ˈdɑːksənt/, UK /ˈdæksənd/), also known as the Zwergteckel Dachshunds, is a breed of miniature or mini dachshund hounds, widely-kept as a pet dog.
-They were mainly bred to hunt down small animals like in order to sniff, dig out and chase off underground animals like badgers.
-They have a typical weight of 8 – 11 pounds, and are intelligent, with robustly muscular structure, standing very close to the ground with short legs and black nose, giving them a keen sense of smell over many other dog breeds.
+They were mainly bred to hunt down small animals like to sniff, dig out and chase off underground animals like badgers.
+They have a typical weight of 8 – 11 pounds, with a robust, muscular structure, standing very close to the ground with short legs and a black nose, giving them a keen sense of smell over many other dog breeds.

 |Dog Breed||Miniature Dachshund|

 |Coat||Long, medium, short, water-resistant, thick|

 |Color||Solid color or combinations of white to silver, red, tan, yellow to blonde, chocolate, brindle, black, grey, blue (rarely) or, dappled|

 |Group (of Breed)||Hound|

 |Temperament||Social, aggressive, loyal|

 |Litters||3 to 4 puppies at a time|

 |Health Concerns||Canine Diabetes Mellitus (DM), Progressive retinal atrophy (PRA), Cushings Disease (Hyperadrenocorticism), Intervertebral Disc Disease (IVDD), Epilepsy, Gastric dilatation-volvulus (GDV)/Bloat/Torsion, Deafness|